causes of ibs - part two

 Anti-depressants can also affect the 5-HT3 and 5-HT4 subtypes, and this could explain why they can reduce IBS symptoms in some patients.

-The first thing to say here is that IBS is NOT a psychological or psychiatric disorder - it is not "all in your head".
-If you want proof of this just see what the leading gastrointestinal institutions in the world say about the all in your head issue.
+The first thing to say here is that IBS is NOT a psychological or psychiatric disorder - it is not 'all in your head'.
+If you want proof of this just get hold of a copy of my book Sophie's Story and see what the leading gastrointestinal institutions in the world say about the all in your head issue.

 Having said that, there's no doubt that things like stress and anxiety can exacerbate symptoms of IBS, mainly due to the brain-gut connection already described.
 But that still doesn't make IBS a psychological problem, it just means that in IBS sufferers the interaction between our brains and our guts is abnormal.